Methodology

 7. Greeks and Analytics

-For Pro and Ultra tiers, the /v1/vol-surface and /v1/vol-surface/bulk endpoints support include_analytics=true, which returns advanced analytics such as spot, forward, yield rate, Black-Scholes option price, and Greeks (delta, gamma, vega, theta) for each queried point.
+On every plan, the /v1/vol-surface and /v1/vol-surface/bulk endpoints support include_analytics=true, which returns advanced analytics such as spot, forward, yield rate, Black-Scholes option price, and Greeks (delta, gamma, vega, theta) for each queried point.

 8. Limitations and Caveats